-Blind Hijacking: If source routing is disabled, the session hijacker can also employ blind hijacking where he injects his malicious data into intercepted communications in the TCP session.
+Blind Hijacking:

+hijacking where

+session.
 It is called "blind" because the hijacker can send the data or commands, but cannot see the response.
 The hijacker is basically guessing the responses of the client and server.

 Fig: Blind Injection technique

 Man in the Middle attack (packet sniffing): This technique involves using a packet sniffer that intercepts the communication between the client and server.
 With all the data between the hosts flowing through the hijacker's sniffer, he is free to modify the content of the packets.
 The trick to this technique is to get the packets to be routed through the hijacker's host.